-Relax on a private Airport transfer with private vehicle and English speaking driver in Oslo.
+Relax on a private airport transfer with private vehicle and driver.

 Enjoy a 2 hours Fjord cruise.
 This is the classic guided Oslo Fjord sightseeing.
 We pass the fortress, the Opera House, and through a maze of islands with small summer houses and idyllic bays.
-Refreshments for sale onboard.15 % discount with the Oslo Pass.
+Refreshments for sale onboard.

 Meet your driver for a private port transfer.